clickcrystals-development/ClickCrystals/README.md

   - Fixed cursor positioning issues
   - Fixed screen render resizing messing up click gui
   - Fixed armor hud still repositioned without HealthAsBar module enabled
-  - Improved ANTI-CRASH to become more configurable and efficient (Thanks to Tax Evasion)
+  - Improved ANTI-CRASH to become more configurable and efficient (Thanks to TaxEvasion)
-  - Added module to disable fire smoke, cloud poofs, and explosion particles separately
+  - Added module to disable fire smoke, cloud poofs, and explosion particles separately (Thanks again to TaxEvasion)
   - Fixed some other issues with module settings
   - Added a notification for ClickCrystals users that don't update their game
   - ^ This would ping you three items loudly upon joining a world